-As part of UNHCR's efforts to preserve the hospitality and social stability of host communities, institutional support is provided to central and local authorities to increase their capacity to respond to the needs of refugees and Lebanese communities affected by the presence of refugees.
-This support includes equipment, training, supplies, and operational staffing costs.
+As part of UNHCR's efforts to preserve the hospitality and social stability of host communities, institutional support is provided to central and local authorities to increase their capacity to respond to the needs of refugees and Lebanese communities hosting large numbers of refugees.

-A number of projects to promote peaceful coexistence amongst Lebanese and non-Lebanese communities, as well as sectoral interventions targeting host communities (e.g. public infrastructure) are implemented and supported by UNHCR.
+Projects to promote peaceful coexistence amongst Lebanese and non-Lebanese communities, as well as sectoral interventions aimed at mitigating the impact of the refugee presence on public services and infrastructure (e.g. support to solid waste management and communal infrastructure) are supported by UNHCR.
 Since the onset of the Syria crisis in 2011 to date, a total of 500 community support projects were implemented by UNHCR in Lebanon.
-In 2020, UNHCR planned seven community support projects, two of which are already ongoing, including on water and wastewater management, which aim at mitigating the impact of deteriorating public services and rising poverty among Lebanese families.
-In addition, UNHCR continued to work on validating proposals of Solidarity Initiative projects, with 7 proposals received by mid-year, out of which 6 were validated and are in the process of implementation.
+In 2020, UNHCR has planned seven community support projects, including on water and wastewater management to mitigate the impact of deteriorating public services and rising poverty among Lebanese families.